abadar05/deploy-opcpublisher-iotedge-module/README.md

 mx-set-def
 ```

-> Note: Make sure to have a console cable conected to the device or login via ssh
+> Note: Make sure to have a console cable connected to the device or login via ssh

 Remove docker folder
 ```sh